-Senior dogs also typically require less exercise, suffer from fewer behavioral issues, and come to you already potty trained.
-For these reasons, they are a particularly good choice for those adopting their first dog.
+Senior dogs typically require less exercise, suffer from fewer behavioral issues, and come to you potty trained.
+They are an excellent choice for those adopting their first dog.

-But just because senior dogs are easier in many ways doesn’t mean that they don’t also have some special care requirements that younger dogs don’t.
-Here are a few senior dog care tips if you’re a first-timer at adopting or fostering one of these old-timers.
+But just because senior dogs are more manageable in many ways doesn’t mean that they don’t also have some special care requirements that younger dogs don’t.
+Here are a few senior dog care tips for adopting or fostering one of these old-timers if you’re a first-timer.

 Senior dogs are less likely to suffer from many issues caused by pent-up energy since they have less to expend.
-But that doesn’t mean they never experience behavioral issues.
-The first place to start with a behavior issue, though, especially if it has a sudden onset, is at the vet.
-It may be an early sign of a medical issue, and catching it faster can make a big difference for your pup.
+That doesn’t mean they never experience behavioral problems, and the first place to start with behavior issues is at the vet.

-It’s also in your senior dog’s best interest to visit the vet semi-annually since they are more likely to suffer from medical problems.
-Remember, dogs age faster than humans, so even six months is a long time.
-Vet appointments include many of the same routine checks as for younger dogs but may also include additional bloodwork, dental care, and other examinations for symptoms of issues commonly encountered by seniors.
+It’s also essential to visit the vet semi-annually since dogs will age faster than humans.
+Vet appointments include many of the same routine checks for younger dogs, and they may also include additional bloodwork, dental care, and other examinations for symptoms commonly encountered by seniors.

-As dogs age, their immune systems become weaker, so that means the potential health risks caused by ticks, fleas, worms, and other pests are greater.
+When dogs get older, their immune systems become weaker, which means the potential health risks caused by ticks, fleas, worms, and other pests are greater.
 Talk to your vet about the safest preventative measures.

 Is she having trouble chewing that kibble?
 Many senior dogs struggle with dental issues and may need to switch to different foods.
 Another common issue associated with canine aging is problems with digestion.
 Foods designed specifically for senior dogs often include ingredients that are easier to digest and may even include supplements that help alleviate symptoms associated with aging.

-As your dog ages, you may need to make adjustments to the regular routine.
-For example, climbing the stairs can become very difficult, so keep food and water as well as sleeping areas downstairs if possible.
+As your dog ages, you may need to adjust to the routine.
+For example, climbing the stairs can become very difficult, so keep food and water and sleeping areas downstairs if possible.

 Also, time outdoors may need to be cut down or only done when monitored since your dog may be more susceptible to changes in temperature and less able to fend off possible threats.